-Driving on steps with the product is for-
+Driving on steps with the product is forbidden.

-Due to the significantly high risk of tipping over and being injured, the product should only be driven on an escalator after participation in a corresponding safety training course and with an accompanying person for safety reasons.
+Due to the significantly high risk of tipping and injury, the product should only be used to negotiate escalators after participation in a corresponding safety training course and with an accompanying person for safety reasons.

-The maximum obstacle height that can be negotiated is 10 cm.
+The maximum obstacle height which can be negotiated is 10 cm.